ewhicher/matter/content/collections/pov/10-attributes-of-a-corporate-pioneer.md

         text: "We refer to the people and organisations that do this successfully as 'Corporate Pioneers'."
   -
     type: paragraph
-  -
-    type: paragraph
     content:
       -
         type: text
-        text: "What attributes make a corporate pioneer?
-We've listed them below.
-Grab a pen and score your company /10 for each attribute."
+        text: "But what separates a corporate pioneer from the rest?
+We've listed ten key attributes they all have in common. "
   -
     type: paragraph
   -
     type: heading
     attrs:
-      level: 3
+      level: 2
     content:
       -
         type: text